lino-framework/book/docs/admin/postfix.rst

 This is the main configuration file for postfix.
 See the `postfix documentation
 <http://www.postfix.org/postconf.5.html>`__ about the syntax and meaning of the
 parameters in this file.
-Summary of the most common parameters:
+Summary of the most common ones:

 - relayhost : Empty when this server speaks directly to the smtp servers of the recipients.
 Otherwise the name of a relay host.
 See `Using a relay host`_.